 Large-Scale Experiments Conclude for Heat Transfer and Fire Damage Patterns on Walls

-Experiments for UL’s Fire Safety Research Institute (FSRI) research project, Heat Transfer and Fire Damage Patterns on Walls, concluded in February.
+Experiments for the Fire Safety Research Institute (FSRI), part of UL Research Institutes research project, Heat Transfer and Fire Damage Patterns on Walls, concluded in February.
 A series of experiments focusing on producing validation data for heat transfer and fire damage patterns on walls exposed to fires were conducted in collaboration with the Bureau of Alcohol, Tobacco, Firearms and Explosives- Fire Research Laboratory (ATF-FRL).
 The experiments, conducted from December 5, 2022, to February 2, 2023, used natural gas burners, gasoline pools, heptane pools, wood cribs, wood cribs with polyurethane foam, and an upholstered chair as fire sources.

 For these experiments a free-standing wall was subjected to thermal exposure from the aforementioned fire sources under an exhaust hood instrumented for heat release rate measurement.
 Tests were performed in triplicate on three wall types including a thin steel sheet, calcium silicate board, and gypsum wallboard.
 The former two wall types address the heat transfer objectives of the project, while the latter wall type addresses the fire damage patterns objective.